photobooth-app/photobooth-docs/docs/setup/update.md

 # Update

 !!! info
-    Depending on your installation method, choose the update method.
+    Depending on your installation method, select the update method.

 ## Method A: Update with pipx